Skip to content

 Indicates an invalid cell reference, often from deleting cells used in a formula.

 They can appear as a result of a computation or in a formula.
-Examples:
+Example:

 =Sheet34!A1